What Is ODC — Offshore Software Development Center?

 - Give your new team a place on your project infrastructure: the teammates should understand their place in the company, who they communicate with, and to whom they escalate any issues.The same applies to every individual in the team: everyone should know how to report any problems or issues to manage them as quickly as possible.

 - Finally, if you have several teams, set up the responsibility areas between them, or blend different workforces on one part of the project if needed.Different offshore teams and your in-house team should cooperate, not disturb each other.

-Starting an ODC is not a trivial task, but with some set of skills and a right choice of vendor it can turn out into a no-brainer.
+Starting an offshore software development center is not a trivial task, but with some set of skills and a right choice of vendor it can turn out into a no-brainer.

-We gathered the most important steps you should remember when setting up a development center and hiring developers:
+We gathered the most important steps you should remember:

 - Register a legal entity